lindeberg25/HMM-LM/README.md

 # NLP-sequencial-data

-This project aims to apply Text Segmentation techniques using Transformer archquitecture in epitope prediction task.
-This is a cooperation between UNB Vision group and Aston University epitope prediction group
+This project aims to apply Text Segmentation techniques based on Transformer architecture in the epitope prediction task.
+This is a cooperation between the UNB Vision group and the Aston University epitope prediction group

-All the experiments will be included in the Lindeberg's thesis

-This repository has the follow experiments:
+This repository has the following experiments:

 1 - epitope_prediction_elmo_plus_linear_models